sakibhasan-24/book-swap-server/README.md

   - if params id and user id don't match then return an error
     - if user try to update password then hash it
     - update it without password

+# user delete api

+- check valid user
+- delete it cookies
+- delete it from database